stuartphilp/stuartphilp.github.io/_posts/2016-05-01-what_i_look_for_in_a_qa_engineer.markdown

 date:   2016-05-01 12:00
 author: Stuart Philp
 categories: quality engineering hiring
+summary: "Job postings, hiring, interviews, team dynamics, fit, gaps, it's all pretty complicated.
+Thinking about your next hire, what does ideal candidate look like and the kind of skills and traits someone should have can be hard to nail down into a simple checklist for evaluation."
 ---

-Job postings, hiring, interviews, team dynamics, fit, gaps, it's all pretty complicated.
-Thinking about your next hire, what does ideal candidate look like and the kind of skills and traits someone should have can be hard to nail down into a simple checklist for evaluation.

 We (software hiring managers in general) have an interview anti-pattern that revolves around canned questions, gimmicky coding exercises, white boarding, etc. It's not typically effective, it's not realistic, and it's not useful for evaluating a persons potential.